-We’ve received SO many questions about our reasons for using a tow dolly, advantages and disadvantages, that we thought it was high time we wrote a blog post about it instead of replying to individual emails each time!
+We’ve received SO many questions about our reasons for using a tow dolly, the advantages and disadvantages.
+It was high time we wrote a blog post about it instead of replying to individual emails each time!
 We’ve compiled the 21 most common questions we get about towing with a dolly versus 4 down and shared our answers here.

 But now, onto 21 Frequently Asked Questions about Towing With a Dolly.
 We hope you find the info useful in your search.